python/devguide/triaging.rst

 The Python triage team is a role dedicated towards improving workflow efficiency and lessening the workload of the core developers.
-The expectations of this role expand upon the "python triager" role on the `issue tracker`_.
+The expectations of this role expand upon the "Developer" role on the `issue tracker`_.
 The responsibilities listed below are primarily centered around the Python GitHub repositories.
 This extends beyond CPython, to the other repos such as devguide and core-workflow.